jonascarpay/template-haskell/README.md

 `./wizard.sh` will

-  1. prompt you for a name
+  1. prompt you for a package name, author name, email
-  2. replace all occurrences of `NAME` with it
+  2. replace all occurrences of `PKGNAME`, `AUTHNAME`, `EMAIL` with it, and `CURRENTYEAR` with the current year
-  4. delete itself
+  4. delete `wizard.sh`
   3. reinitialize the git history

 [Homepage](https://github.com/jonascarpay/template-haskell)